 St. Louis History

-St. Louis was one of the earliest mining towns settled in Plumas County.
+St. Louis was one of the earliest mining towns settled in Plumas County (later Sierra County after county lines were redrawn).
 This gold placer settlement first appears on maps in 1853, but could have been active at an earlier date.

 St. Louis had a post office from 1855-1895 and again from 1898-1915.

 In 1855 Henry Cohn emigrated from Germany and joined family in St. Louis who were operating a merchandise business.
 In 1914 just prior to his death, Cohn described some of his experiences in California in the printed pamphlet titled Recollections of My Youth.
 The following text are excerpts from that work.

 St. Louis as Described by an Early Resident